 What happens when Alien (1979) and The Abyss (1989) have a child?
-Born in 2020 they call it Underwater.
+They call it Underwater.
 The daughter of two legends manages to twist and turn her parents upside down and inside out, taking the time to make a few family jokes.
 Our household was split over her ability to really scare.
 The claustrophobic me found the whole thing very unsettling.
-The other half was a little bored by her.
-But all things considered Underwater (2020) gets on well with her brother Life (2017).
+The other half was a little bored by her, but all things considered Underwater (2020) gets on well with her older brother Life (2017).
 They’re your typical brother and sister, sat beside each other, squabbling over who gets more of the sofa.

-A post from Mona Chalabi popped up on my Twitter timeline this morning.
+A post from Mona Chalabi popped up on my social this morning.

 As you can see it’s a beautifully cutting analysis of Mark Zuckerberg’s recent $25 million donation to help in the fight against coronavirus.
 She manages to show in the simplest way possible just how much Zuckerberg has sacrificed to the greater good.
 Twenty-five million dollars is few millilitres, a squirt from the vast glass of his $81 billion fortune.

 In the old days, in the UK, a billion meant an million million, but since 1974 the UK Government has used the American definition of a billion when announcing figures.
 An American billion is just a thousand million, or a one followed by nine noughts; 1,000,000,000.
 Even using this lower scale, Zuckerberg’s $25 million donation accounts for only 0.03% of his current $81 billion fortune.

 To give this some perspective. $81 billion is the equivalent to the gross domestic product to Cameroon.
 A country ranked 90th by the CIA in their World Factbook, that includes a listing of countries by GDP.